navasmontilla/CAELUM/README.md

 - UWC 3, 5 and 7
 - WENO 3, 5 and 7
-- TENO 5 (requires the selection of the CT constant!)
+- TENO 3, 5 and 7 (requires the selection of the CT constant!)

 ### Time integrator